To understand how you, your team, or your company are doing on their goals, you’ll want to use Leapsome’s goal analytics.

 - Data Points: You can use the data points for detailed information regarding actual vs. projected progress.

-You can export any specific report by first filtering for the information you want to see and then using ‘Actions > Export.’
+You can export any specific report by first filtering for the information you want to see and then using ‘Actions > Export’ in the 'Goals' module.
 This will export data into an excel sheet.

 The progress and projected progress view are also available to export for personal goals, provided they have a due date.